 The multichannel, high voltage, computer controlled Waveform Generator WFG600 is an exceptional instrument designed primarily for experiments on addressing liquid crystal devices and is most suitable for all applications where synchronized trains of pulses with variable width and amplitude are required.

-WFG600 can be ordered in 8-channel version, 2-channel version (or anything in between) with ±100V outputs that correspond to our F10Aamplifier.
-It is also possible to order a 4-channel ±400V model where each channel corresponds to our A800 amplifier.
-Other configurations can be prepared on request.
+WFG600 can be ordered in 8-channel version with ±100V outputs that correspond to our F10Aamplifier.
+It is also possible to order a 8-channel ±200V model where each channel corresponds to our A400 amplifier.

 The WFG600 Waveform Generator delivers arbitrarily placed trigger-pulses and may itself be triggered externally.
 It can operate in one continuous and two burst modes.
 The summing module produces a low-voltage superposition of two chosen waveforms.
 Due to the unique double memory concept the waveforms can be modified during operation.
 Each output channel contains a very fast high-voltage amplifier.